 As the teacher, it is key that you remain calm and relaxed throughout the entire lesson.
 If you are feeling tired or stressed, postpone the drive.
 Both you and the learner will have a more productive session and will perform better in a calm environment.
 If it comes to it, stop a driving session early and take over.
 Shouting or raising your voice at the learner will not assist in teaching them how to drive.

 Plan for your driving sessions and build positive habits.
 This could include planning out sessions from simpler driving skills to more demanding situations.
 Spend the beginner lessons on quiet streets before progressing to busier roads, night driving, and higher speeds.
 Talk to the learner and find out what routes they might like to travel.
-The ‘sink or swim’ concept does not work with learner drives.
+The ‘sink or swim’ concept does not work with learner drivers.
 Focus on building their confidence before taking them out onto busy roads.

 A learner has little experience with driving so you need to give clear instructions they can understand and follow.
 Giving early directions allows the learner plenty of time to think ahead and ask any questions they may have.
 Try using the ‘At, When, Do’ method: ‘At the next street, when there’s a safe gap, turn left.’